Turkey and members of the Arab League have called for "urgent measures" to protect Syrian civilians from a brutal government crackdown.

 The Commander of the Free Syrian Army, Ryad al-Asa'ad, who is based in Turkey, told the CA Arabic Service the international community had let them down in their fight against the regime.

-"All of them, every country has refused.
+"At the moment no country in the world has helped," he said."All of them, every country has refused.
 Even Turkey has never offered us even one bullet and has even completely banned operations on the border, or on the road to the border.
 On the other hand, we are from inside Syria, we work inside Syria and the weapons are from Syria."

 He said defections were increasing within the Syrian army.